A communications book for the professional

-Projecting your image means projecting your inner sole.
+Projecting your image means projecting your inner soul.
 Sometimes this is enjoyable at other times the idea that you need to stand up and speak is onerous and full of fear.
-For others it is an opportunity to promote their business and show their ability.
-Out comes the PowerPoint package, time to show our image in full technicolour.
+For others, it is an opportunity to promote their business and show their ability.
+Outcomes the PowerPoint package, time to show our image in full technicolour.
 But…

 …Is it really easy or done well?